Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Cobblebank - Strathtulloh has 13 active public transport stops.
-These stops offer a mix of train and bus services.
-There are 11 individual routes operating in total, providing 1,999 weekly passenger trips collectively.
+These are a mix of train and bus stations.
+They are served by 11 individual routes which together provide 1,999 weekly passenger trips.

-The accessibility of these services is rated as moderate, with residents typically located 549 meters away from the nearest stop.
-On average, there are 285 trips per day across all routes, which equates to approximately 153 weekly trips per individual stop.
+Transport accessibility is moderate with residents typically located 549 meters from the nearest stop.
+There are an average of 285 trips per day across all routes, equating to approximately 153 weekly trips per stop.

 Frequently Asked Questions - Transport